-As a nationally recognized expert on urban policy and practice, with a focus on older industrial cities, Brachman’s knowledge will help guide the Foundation’s efforts in a variety of focus areas including healthy communities design and access, economic development, and working class families.
+As a nationally recognized expert on urban policy and practice, with a focus on older industrial cities, Brachman’s knowledge will help guide the Foundation’s efforts in a variety of focus areas including: Young Adults & Working Families and Livable Communities (parks, trails and green design & entrepreneurship & economic development) .

 Brachman brings more than 20 years of experience in organizational development, management, policy reform and fundraising.
 In her most recent endeavor, she co-founded the Greater Ohio Policy Center in Columbus, Ohio.
 The organization advocates for urban revitalization and sustainable growth strategies through research, policy development and community engagement.

 Brachman received her bachelor’s degree from Harvard College, master’s degree from Massachusetts Institute of Technology and a Juris Doctor degree from the University of Chicago Law School.

 Jim Boyle joined the Ralph C. Wilson, Jr. Foundation in May 2016 as the vice president of programs and communications.